NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 #Creating a Package

-[!NOTE]
+> [!Note ]
-	This topic is intended to be a reference for the process of creating a package.
-For a focused walkthrough example, refer to the <a href="/quickstart/create-and-publish-a-package">Create and Publish a Package Quickstart</a>.
+> This topic is intended to be a reference for the process of creating a package.
+For a focused walkthrough example, refer to the [Create and Publish a Package Quickstart](../quickstart/create-and-publish-a-package).

 No matter what your package does or what code it contains, NuGet is how you package that functionality into a component that can be shared with and used by any number of other developers.